PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 5. Click the service account you created to create an access key
 ![Google JSON Key](./assets/google-json-key.png)
 6. This will save a JSON File to your computer, you will need this information to configure the service.
-7. Once the key is saved, enable Domain Wide Delegation
+7. Once the key has saved, enable Domain Wide Delegation
 ![Google Domain Wide Delegation](./assets/google-domain-delegation.png)
 8. Click Save

 #### Configure Service Account Permissions

 :::tip
-If you want to configure this application for use in a subset of the organization, then ignore this step and follow the steps to “Create a marketplace application”.
+If you want to configure this application for use in a subset of the organization, ignore this step.

+Continue with the steps to “Create a marketplace application”.
 :::

 1. Open the JSON File that we saved in the previous step